Saturday, January 25, 2025

 Jesus: I am Jesus, who you are persecuting.
 Get up, go into Damascus, and you’ll be told your fate.

-Saul: So, here’s the thing you need to know… while all that was going on, that vision of heaven that took away my vision, my traveling companions… my bruit squad… were petrified, for they heard the voice of Jesus too!
+Saul: So, here’s the thing you need to know… while all that was going on, that vision of heaven that took away my vision, my traveling companions… my brute squad… were petrified, for they heard the voice of Jesus too!

 Then blinded by the vision of Jesus as the Heavenly Messiah seated on the heavenly throne, my goons turned into my nursemaids.
 For three days, I could neither eat nor drink.